amantewary/Elo-Community-Based-Product-Reviewing-Android-Application/README.md

 - The app follows material design guidelines (Completed)
 - The app allows the user to edit their information on their profile page.
 (Completed)
 - The app allows the user to choose their profile picture from existing list of profile avatar,  the photo gallery or camera.
 (Completed)
 - The app allows the user to search the device they are looking for.
-(In Progress)
+(Completed)
 - The app allows the user to view the profile of another user.
 (Completed)
 - The app allows the user to write a review about a product they have on their profile.
 (Completed)
 - The app allows the user to add a picture of the product they are reviewing.
 (Completed)